-Fasnakyle area 400kV substation
+Braco West 400kV substation

-This consultation is related to our proposed new substation located near Fasnakyle.
-The project will involve construction of a new outdoor, 400kV Air Insulated Switchgear (AIS) substation located southeast of Cannich, near Tomich, approx. 6km from the existing Fasnakyle substation.
+This consultation is related to our proposed new substation located near Braco.
+The project will involve construction of a new outdoor 400kV Air Insulated Switchgear (AIS) substation.

-Following completion of site selection, the proposed substation has been renamed to Bingally 400kV substation, in reference to its location near Carn Bingally.
+Following completion of site selection, the proposed substation has been renamed to Cambushinnie 400kV substation, due to its location at Cambushinnie Hill.
 This will be the name used for our pre-planning consultation and the planning application.